 Diverticulitis is a condition where one or more of the diverticula become inflamed and infected.
 This may occur if some faeces get trapped and stagnate in a diverticulum.
 Germs (bacteria) in the trapped faeces may then multiply and cause infection.
 About 1 in 5 people with diverticula develop a bout of diverticulitis at some stage.
 Some people have recurring bouts of diverticulitis.
 Symptoms of diverticulitis include:

 - A constant pain in the abdomen.
 It is most commonly in the lower left side of the abdomen, but can occur in any part of the abdomen.
+Indeed, in people of Asian origin, it sometimes occurs on the right side.

 - High temperature (fever).